canada-ca/OS-Advisory_Conseil-SO/1_About.md

 The advisory board will be co-chaired by the GC CTO and a private sector executive dedicated to the evolution of open source tools within Canada.

-General membership will be limited to a maximum of twenty members to ensure the most productive discussion possible.
+General membership will be limited to a maximum of twenty-four members to ensure the most productive discussion possible.
 Ten spaces will be provided for both GC and non-GC members.
 Non-GC members can consist of industry, civil society, academic, and government representatives.

 Application for general membership will be submitted to and determined by co-chairs.
 There will be a one-year term limit for both general membership and the industry co-chair.
 The GC CTO, or pre-determined delegate will be made available on an on-going basis for this advisory board.